ulsidae/ulsidae/README.md

 # 👤 About Me

+I design structured and efficient systems at the intersection of software engineering, security, and AI.
+I focus on understanding problems deeply and turning them into clean, practical systems.

+Completed:
-Completed Gifted Program in Information Security, SWU (Middle Level, Cohort 9) Completed 2022 Cyber Guardians Security Camp
+- Gifted Program in Information Security, SWU (Middle Level, Cohort 9)
+- 2022 Cyber Guardians Security Camp
-Completed Advanced Cybersecurity Track (High-Level B, Cohort 10), Gifted Program in Information Security, SWU
+- Advanced Cybersecurity Track (High-Level B, Cohort 10), SWU Gifted Program in Information Security

-I work at the intersection of software engineering, security, and artificial intelligence, focusing on building structured and reliable systems.

 ---

 # 🎯 What I Focus On